eidietrich/mt-election-maps/README.md

 - Update CircleShadeMap.js for refactored data handling & responsiveness
 - Retool DistrictArray.js so it doesn't take hideous data input (have it take multiple files, and move data nesting into the class)
 - Delete districts.json (blegh)
-- Break colorBy and featureLabel functions out of ColorMap global space into props
 - Make choropleth obsolete by adding a custom colorBy function to ColorMap
 - Figure out how to work data linkages between house and senate districts
 - Remove mergeData (replaced by bindToGeoJson)